kitttn/temptest/Hardware-Setup.md

 The development hardware has exposed components and connectors, and is extremely ESD-sensitive.
 Ensure your work area is ESD-safe by using a grounded static-dissipative mat or work surface, and wearing a grounded wrist strap at all times.
 Do not handle boards any more than necessary, and always handle by the edges.
 Avoid touching components or pins.

-The development hardware is sensitive to power sequencing. *DO NOT CONNECT POWER SUPPLIES UNTIL REQUIRED BY THE INSTRUCTIONS!*.
+The development hardware is sensitive to power sequencing.
+#DO NOT CONNECT POWER SUPPLIES UNTIL DIRECTED BY THE INSTRUCTIONS.

 ####Required Materials